Postdoctoral Research Scientist

 Responsible for communicating the results of the research:

-Responsible for working as a post-doctoral researcher within the Coronavirus Cellular Biology group:
+Responsible for working as a post-doctoral research scientist within the Coronavirus Cellular Biology group:

-• Drafting and submitting proposals for intern projects and small research grants, where appropriate.
+• Drafting and submitting proposals for intern projects and small research grants.

-• Writing protocols, risk assessments and other documentation as required
+• Writing protocols, risk assessments and other documentation.

-• Representing the research group on committees, steering groups and other meetings as appropriate
+• Representing the research group on committees, steering groups and other meetings.

-• Taking responsibility for ensuring that their work in the laboratory is conducted safely and in accordance with local health and safety policies
+• Taking responsibility for ensuring that your work in the laboratory is conducted safely and in accordance with local health and safety policies.

 Specific requirements